-When registering for our educational events or trade shows, using our website, ordering products, and signing up for certain selected services (such as free subscriptions), you may be asked for information about yourself, including but not limited to contact information (such as name, e-mail address, mailing address and phone number) or demographic information (such as job title and purchasing responsibilities, company information and professional certification).
+When registering for our educational events or trade shows, using our website, ordering products, and signing up for certain selected services (such as free subscriptions), you may be asked for information about yourself, including but not limited to contact information (such as name, e-mail address, mailing address, phone number, and text [SMS, MMS]) or demographic information (such as job title and purchasing responsibilities, company information and professional certification).

 If you sign up to become a member of SWE or register for an event, you are asked for personal information such as your education level, interests, and years of experience.
-We also ask you to provide basic demographic and gender identity information on a voluntary basis.
-This information is used to better understand our membership and is not disclosed to outside organizations.
+We also ask you to provide basic demographic and gender identity information voluntarily.
+This information is used to understand our membership better and is not disclosed to outside organizations.

-For our services that require payment (such as certain events, products and subscriptions), we collect credit card information (such as account name, number and expiration date), which is used for billing purposes only, and is not otherwise shared, except with a reputable third party processing vendor.
-SWE uses secure socket layer (SSL) technology when you make purchases or send credit card and login information to SWE.
+For our services that require payment (such as certain events, products, and subscriptions), we collect credit card information (such as account name, number, and expiration date), which is used for billing purposes only and is not otherwise shared, except with a reputable third-party processing vendor.
+SWE uses secure socket layer (SSL) technology when making purchases or sending credit card and login information to SWE.

-From time to time we may invite you to provide information via surveys or contests.
-Participation in these surveys or contests is completely voluntary and therefore you have a choice whether to disclose requested contact information (such as name and mailing address) and demographic information (such as zip code or job title).
-In addition to other uses set forth in this policy, contact information collected in connection with surveys and contests is used to notify the winners and award prizes and may be shared with sponsors of such surveys or contests.
+From time to time, we may invite you to provide information via surveys or contests.
+Participation in these surveys or contests is completely voluntary.
+Therefore you have a choice whether to disclose requested contact information (such as name and mailing address) and demographic information (such as zip code or job title).
+In addition to other uses outlined in this policy, contact information collected in connection with surveys and contests is used to notify the winners and award prizes.
+It may be shared with sponsors of such surveys or contests.

 Automatically collected data

 Web servers automatically collect information about visitors, and ours does as well.
-This information includes the date, time, and navigation history of the session, as well as your browser type, and IP address.
+This information includes the date, time, and navigation history of the session and your browser type and IP address.
 This information does not contain anything that can identify you personally.
 Automatically collected data may be used to deliver content specific to your interests and to honor your preferences.

-We use "cookies," (a “cookie” is a piece of data stored on the user's hard drive containing information about the user).
-Cookies make it possible for us to reduce the number of times you are required to login or to tailor the website to fit your interests.
+We use “cookies” (a “cookie” is a piece of data stored on the user’s hard drive containing information about the user).
+Cookies make it possible for us to reduce the number of times you must log in or tailor the website to fit your interests.
 Most Internet browsers allow you to erase cookies from your computer hard drive, block cookies, or receive a warning before a cookie is stored.
 Please refer to the instructions or help screen of your browser to learn how it handles cookies.

 Information about you that may be stored in our database

-Our database will contain your name and email address and may also include your title, affiliation, industry classification, address, phone and fax numbers, select demographic information if you provide this information to us on a voluntary basis.
-We may also collect additional information about you including but not limited to: site registration, member ID numbers and your participation with SWE (magazine subscriptions, offices you hold, committees, councils, boards or task forces on which you serve or have served, membership status, meetings attended, products purchased, events attended, etc.).
+Our database will contain your name and email address and include your title, affiliation, industry classification, address, phone and fax numbers, select demographic information if you provide this information to us voluntarily.
+We may also collect additional information about you, including but not limited to: site registration, member ID numbers, and your participation with SWE (magazine subscriptions, offices you hold, committees, councils, boards, or task forces on which you serve or have served, membership status, meetings attended, products purchased, events attended, etc.).

 How we use information about you

-Automatically collected data such as cookies and log files help us understand the interests of our visitors in order to enhance their experience on our sites.
-We also use this information for our internal security audit log, trend analysis and system administration, and to gather broad demographic information about our user base for aggregate use.
+Automatically collected data such as cookies and log files help us understand our visitors’ interests to enhance their experience on our sites.
+We also use this information for our internal security audit log, trend analysis, and system administration and to gather broad demographic information about our user base for aggregate use.

-We may combine demographic information you have supplied with site usage data to produce general profiles, in aggregate form that cannot identify you personally, about our members, customers and visitors and their preferences in the content of the site and advertising.
+We may combine demographic information you have supplied with site usage data to produce general profiles, in aggregate form that cannot identify you personally, about our members, customers, and visitors and their preferences in the site’s content and advertising.

 SWE does not sell the data of its members, customers, or vendors under any circumstances.

 We partner with other third parties to provide specific services.
 For example, exposition registration services may be provided by a third party.
-These third parties are not allowed to use information about you except for the purpose of providing these services.
+These third parties are not allowed to use information about you except to provide these services.

 We may share aggregated or composite information that does not identify you personally with our advertisers, researchers, exhibitors, and business affiliates.
 SWE does not share demographic information about SWE members unless it is provided in the aggregate.

-SWE may share basic contact information (name and email address) to a member’s employer that partners with SWE for the employer to track the participation of a member in an employer sponsored membership program or employer sponsored event.
+SWE may share basic contact information (name and email address) to a member’s employer that partners with SWE for the employer to track a member’s participation in an employer-sponsored membership program or employer-sponsored event.

-SWE may share leadership information about SWE members to various committees and nominating boards within SWE to evaluate a SWE member’s eligibility for a SWE position.
-SWE only shares information that is voluntarily provided by the SWE member.
+SWE may share leadership information about SWE members to various committees and nominating boards within SWE to evaluate SWE members’ eligibility for a SWE position.
+SWE only shares information that the SWE member voluntarily provides.

-SWE may be required to provide information about any of its members or prospective members to law enforcement or government agencies.
+SWE may be required to provide information about any members or prospective members to law enforcement or government agencies.